Helpful Suggestions for Donors Who Have Created Donor Advised Fund Accounts

 by Ken Nopar, Senior Philanthropic Advisor, AEF

-Establishing the donor advised fund account is just one step.
-For many of our donors, the next step is to determine what to do at this point.
-Establishing a DAF account and creating a plan often enables our donors to feel a greater sense of pride, satisfaction, and accomplishment with their charitable giving both now and in the future.
+Establishing and funding your donor advised fund account is just one step.
+For many of our donors, the next step is to determine what to do next.
+Creating a DAF account and giving plan often enables our donors to feel a greater sense of pride, satisfaction, and accomplishment with their charitable giving both now and in the future.

 Therefore, it may be very helpful for those of you with new DAF accounts, as well as those of you have previously established one, to do the following: